unlock-protocol/unlock/unlock-protocol.com/blog/unlock-donations.md

 So, do you want to join [MyCrypto](https://github.com/MyCryptoHQ/mycrypto), [WalletConnect](WalletConnect) or [Eth Gas Reporter](https://github.com/cgewecke/eth-gas-reporter) and receive donations on Github with Unlock?
 Let's get started.

 The first step is to [deploy your first lock](https://unlock-protocol.com/blog/create-first-lock/).
-We'd recommend starting with a low price (1 DAI) and short duration (30 days), as well as maybe a limited number of member (100!).
+We'd recommend starting with a low price (1 DAI) and short duration (30 days), as well as maybe a limited number of members (100!).
 These early adopters will probably be your biggest fans!
-You can also, now or later add another lock, more expensive, for more members.
+You can also, now or later, add another more expensive lock for other members.

 Then, hop onto our helper page to generate the right configuration for the donation page.
-You can pick an URL, set up your own call to action, as well as a think you note that members will be able to see.
+You can pick an URL, set up your own call to action, as well as a thank you note that members will be able to see.
 Add the lock address from the previous step, as well as its name.

-Once generated you will be a JSON blob that you need to save as file named <code>.unlock-protocol.config.js</code> at the root of your Github repository.
+Once generated you will see a JSON blob that you need to save as file named <code>.unlock-protocol.config.js</code> at the root of your Github repository.

 Once it is saved, you need to head over to your project's settings pages.
-In the features section, there should be a "Sponsorship" section.
+In the "Features" tab there should be a "Sponsorship" section.
 Make sure it is enabled.

 ![enable sponsorship](/static/images/blog/unlock-donations/enable-sponsorship.png)

-After enabled, click on the "Set up sponsor button".
+After enabling sponsorships, click on the "Set up sponsor button".
 This will let you edit a file named `.github/FUNDING.yml` which can also be found in your repository.
 Replace the last line with

 `custom: https://donate.unlock-protocol.com/?r=<ORG>/<REPO>`